rockerBOO/awesome-neovim/README.md

 - [bfredl/nvim-luadev](https://github.com/bfredl/nvim-luadev) - REPL/debug console for nvim lua plugins.
 The `:Luadev` command will open an scratch window which will show output from executing lua code.
 - [one-small-step-for-vimkind](https://github.com/jbyuki/one-small-step-for-vimkind) - An adapter for the Neovim lua language.
 It allows you to debug any lua code running in a Neovim instance (A lua plugin that can debug nvim lua plugins).
 - [tami5/sql.nvim](https://github.com/tami5/sql.nvim) - SQLite/LuaJIT binding for lua and neovim.
+- [folke/lua-dev.nvim](https://github.com/folke/lua-dev.nvim) - Dev setup for init.lua and plugin development with full signature help, docs and completion for the nvim lua API.

 ### Fennel